exakat/exakat/docs/src/Annex.rst

 New analyzers
 -------------

 List of analyzers, by version of introduction, newest to oldest.
+In parenthesis, the first element is the analyzer name, used with 'analyze -P' command, and the seconds, if any, are the recipes, used with the -T option.
+Recipes are separated by commas, as the same analysis may be used in several recipes.

 {{ANALYZER_INTRODUCTION}}